nehaljwani/team.exiv2.org/book/IMaEA.md

 For sure, I would not welcome my performance being reviewed.
 However a fair, honest and independant review of an issue would be helpful.
 The stakeholder and I would shake hands and learn from the situation.
 If the stakeholder or maintainer do not attend the review, their github account should be suspended.

 Another possible solution would be to register a complaint about an individual.
 In the same way as a bug report can be opened on a project, it would be helpful to open a complaint about an individual.
 And that complaint can only be closed by the person who opened it.
-I'm fairly sure, we'd soon discover two things:
+I suspect, we'd quickly discover two things:

 1. A few people raise many complaints about other people.
 2. There are many open complaints about a few people.